Your shopping cart is empty!

 Standalone 3D mappable ignition controller (ECU)

-We use the latest in 3D CAD software and parametric modeling techniques to design and produce patterns for the tube sections of our manifolds.
+We use the latest in 3D CAD software and parametric modelling techniques to design and produce patterns for the tube sections of our manifolds.
 This process reduces production time and ensures consistency and quality of all our manifolds.
 With the purchase of our CNC routers we now manufacture all of our aluminium manifold plates in-house, giving us a free reign on design updates and very quick turnarounds when required.
 All of our inlet manifolds are fabricated in aluminium, TIG welded and internally ground to maximize flow.

 Whilst steel is a cheaper material than aluminium to purchase it is also harder to work with in this application.
-As a result the cost savings can be condsidered negligible and the product vastly inferior.
+As a result the cost savings can be considered negligible and the product vastly inferior.
 For these reasons we do not fabricate manifolds in mild steel.

 Bike carburettors do not require a return line to the tank.
 If the vehicle currently has a return line this should simply be blanked off in the engine bay.